Enemy (Sevendust song): Background and meaning

-"That song is about the person in the world that I hate more than Saddam Hussein," Rose said.
+"That song is about the person in the world that I hate more than Saddam Hussein", Rose said.
 "It was good to be able to get that stuff off my chest because I was able to express myself without doing anything stupid that would get me in trouble."
-Guitarist John Connolly also noted, "Dez is just a piece of shit.
-He’s just one of those people where, he’s basically a bad person.
-There’s good people and bad people in this world, and he’s just, he wants to be a good person and he wants to act like a good person, but he’s really just a bad dude and he’s just looking out for himself."

-Rose held such rancor for Fafara because of the way he allegedly treated Foss-Rose when Coal Chamber were together.
-"He's a horrible human being and he fucked my wife over real bad," he said.
-"But it turned out to be a really good song."
+Rose held such rancor for Fafara because of the way he allegedly treated Foss-Rose during her time in Coal Chamber.
+But Rose also stated his anger "turned out to be a really good song."
+Sevendust guitarist John Connolly also expressed strong dislike for Fafara.